NBC's Peacock streaming service will be free with ads

-NBCUniversal's coming streaming service, Peacock, will have an free tier with advertising, the company said Thursday.
-But to get Peacock's so-called "Premium" selection, which has all Peacock's original programming and double the library, you need to pay either $5 a month to stream with advertising or $10 to go ad free.
+NBCUniversal's streaming service, Peacock, will have a free tier with advertising, the company said Thursday.
+But to get Peacock's so-called "Premium" selection, with all Peacock's original programming and double the library, you need to pay either $5 a month to stream with advertising or $10 to go ad free.

-It launches April 15 to Comcast's Xfinity X1 and Flex customers, and it will rollout July 15 across the US.

-If you're a Comcast or Cox customer, you basically score $5 off: You can get the ad-supported Premium membership free or the ad-free version for $5.
-NBC said it was working on more partnerships to offer this discount to a wider array of people.
+If you're a Comcast or Cox customer, you basically score $5 off: You can get the ad-supported Premium membership free, or the ad-free version for $5.
+NBC said it's working on more partnerships to offer this discount to a wider array of people.

+The service launches April 15 to Comcast's Xfinity X1 cable customers and its Flex broadband customers; it's scheduled to roll out July 15 across the US.
+International expansion will come, but NBC said it wouldn't specify a timeline yet.

+The company expects that it will hit 30 million to 35 million active accounts by 2024.
+Disney Plus, by comparison, expects to have 60 million and 90 million paying subscribers by roughly the same time.

-The news was part of the Comcast unit's unveiling of Peacock in a two-hour livestream presentation at the company's storied 30 Rockefeller Plaza headquarters in New York.
+The news was part of the Comcast unit's unveiling of Peacock in a two-hour livestream presentation at NBC's storied 30 Rockefeller Plaza headquarters in New York.

 What're the main differences between the free Peacock catalog and the Premium one?

 With the Premium membership, you basically get an all-access pass.
-It has 15,000 hours of video, and you get:
+It offers 15,000 hours of video, and you get:

-The decision to make Peacock free puts the service closer to a music-streaming model used by Spotify, which offers a free tier with ads as an on-ramp for paying subscribers.
-Though free, ad-supported streaming video has plenty of precedent, the trend among streaming services lately -- especially those with high-quality programming like Peacock's -- is to eschew ads and put everything behind a paywall.
+The decision to make Peacock free puts the service closer to the music-streaming model used by Spotify, which offers a free tier with ads as an on-ramp for paying subscribers.
+Though free, ad-supported streaming video has plenty of precedent.
+The trend among streaming services lately -- especially those with high-quality programming like Peacock's -- is to eschew ads and put everything behind a paywall.

 Peacock is NBC's combatant in the so-called streaming wars, a seven-month window when media giants and tech titans are releasing a raft of new streaming services to take on Netflix.
 More than just skirmishes between megacorporations, these competitive battles will determine not only who shapes the future of television as streaming becomes the norm but also how many services you'll have to pay for to watch your favorite shows.